Alex Hales: 2014 Sri Lanka and India

-Hales kept his place in the team for Peter Moores first game in charge of the T20 side against Sr Lanka.
+Hales kept his place in the team for Peter Moores first game in charge of the T20 side against Sri Lanka.
 Although England lost, Hales top scored with 66.

 Hales made his long-awaited ODI debut in the series against India.
 He started well, making scores of 42 and 40 in his first two games although England went on to lose them both.
 In the final two games of the series, he could only manage scores of 6 and 4 as England lost the series 3–1.
 He returned to form in the only T20 match between the two sides, hitting 40 to help England win the game.

 He was selected in the squad for the series against Sri Lanka, but was surprisingly dropped for the first two games.
 He made 27 when he was recalled for the third ODI, batting in the middle order.
 In the fourth ODI he replaced suspended captain Alistair Cook at the top of the order, but was dismissed for a first ball duck.
 He made seven in the final match of the series.